A subthreshold pole in electron-positron annihilation into the $D_s^+D_s^-$ final state: The Results

 \section{The Results}

 To fit our model to the BESIII data, we began with the formula \rf{sigma} featuring a single resonance.
 Then, we used the obtained parameters as input in the next step, where we added the second resonance.
-Repeating the procedure, we arrived at a three-resonance fit characterized by $\cndf=230.5/127$ and confidence level (CL) of 5$\dek{-6}$.
-Assuming the fourth resonance improved the fit to $\cndf=166.2/123$ (CL=0.6\%).
-But the parameters of the new ``resonance'' came out as $M_4=(3891\pm14)$~MeV and $\Gamma_4=(0\pm108)$~MeV.
-The corresponding pole lies on the real $s$ axis at $B=(47\pm14)$~MeV below the $\dspdsm$ threshold.
-Knowing that on the physical sheet, the poles outside the real axis may not exist, we repeat the fit, putting the pole in the first place ($k=1$) with $\Gamma_1\!=\!\delta_1\!=\!0$ and get results shown in the Table \ref{tab:p3r}.
+Repeating the procedure, we arrived at a three-resonance (3R) fit characterized by $\cndf=230.5/127$ and \p of 5$\dek{-8}$.
+Assuming the fourth resonance improved the fit to $\cndf=166.2/123$ (\p = 0.6\%).

-The statistical significance of the SP was very high ($S_1=5.1\sigma$).
-However, it must be taken with caution due to the poor fit quality (CL=0.7\%).
+The parameters of the fourth 'resonance' emerged as a significant surprise: $M=(3891\pm13)$~MeV and $\Gamma=(0\pm110)$~MeV.
+The fact that $\Gamma$ is compatible with zero suggests that the corresponding pole lies on the real $s$ axis at $B=(47\pm13)$~MeV below the $\dspdsm$ threshold.
+This unexpected result indicates that to enhance the fit quality, an SP is required, not a resonance.

+Following this lead, we adjusted the fit by placing the SP in the first position ($k=1$) with $\Gamma_1=\delta_1=0$.
+The outcomes from this fitting procedure, which we will refer to as the SP+3R fit, are presented in Table \ref{tab:p3r}.
+The statistical significance of the SP, which we estimated by utilizing the changes in likelihood values $\delta(-2\ln{\cal L})=64.3$ and in the number of degrees $\delta(\ndf)=3$, is a striking $7.4\sigma$.

 The calculated cross section is displayed and compared to data and the three-resonance fit in Fig. \ref{fig:p3r}.
-The presence of the SP improves the behavior of the excitation curve, mainly at low energies.
+We concentrate on the low-energy region, where the SP improves the behavior of the excitation function most significantly.

-To achieve a better fit, we first increased the number of accompanying resonances to four and obtained $\cndf=124.5/120$, with CL of 37\%.
-Finally, with five accompanying resonances, we reached a pretty good fit $\cndf=102.6/116$, CL=81\%.
-We show the parameters of the fit in Table \ref{tab:p5r}.
+To improve the fit quality further, we increased the number of SP accompanying resonances to four (SP+4R fit) and obtained $\cndf=124.5/120$, with \p of 37\%.
+The statistical significance of the fourth resonance is $5.5\sigma$ ($\delta(-2\ln {\cal L})=41.7$ with $\delta(\ndf)=4$).
+We show the parameters of the fit in Table \ref{tab:p4r}.

-In Fig. \ref {fig:p5r}, we show the corresponding excitation function.
-In addition, the resonance part (calculated from Eq. \rf{sigma} with $Q_1$ set to 0) and the subthreshold part ($Q_2=\ldots=Q_6=0$) are shown.
-Again, the important role of the SP at the lower edge is confirmed, as well as that of the interference between the two parts.
+In Fig. \ref {fig:p4r}, the corresponding excitation function is displayed in comparison with the data in the whole energy range.
+In addition, the resonance part (calculated from Eq. \rf{sigma} with $Q_1$ set to 0) and the subthreshold part ($Q_2=\ldots=Q_5=0$) are shown.
+Again, the important role of the SP, mainly at the lower energy edge, is confirmed.
+The interference between the SP and resonance parts is essential in obtaining the final shape of the excitation function.

+The main parameters of the resonances (masses and decay widths) obtained in SP+3R and SP+4R fits are consistent within $1\sigma$ (except $\Gamma_4$).
+The comparison of the SP+4R fit with resonances' parameters from PDG 2024 \cite{pdg2024} is shown in Fig. \ref{fig:ResGM}.